How to Decode and Heal Your Emotions – The Traditional Chinese Medicine Way

 Fear is related to the water element, the Kidneys, and the Urinary Bladder.

-The water element supports will power and houses our deep potential.
-When we over-tax the body/mind the water element becomes depleted, we lose connection to our highest values, and we experience fear.
-When a person has this imbalance they constantly feel threatened and suspicious and can be hard or cold.
-According to Chinese Medicine, this person may tend toward conditions like arthritis or deafness.
+The water element supports willpower and houses our deep potential.
+When we over-tax the body/mind, the water element becomes depleted, we lose connection to our highest values, and we experience fear.
+When a person has this imbalance, they constantly feel threatened and suspicious and can be hard or cold.
+According to Chinese Medicine, this person may be prone to conditions such as arthritis or deafness.

 TRANSFORMATION OF FEAR into WISDOM:

 We find harmony in the water element by balancing assertive action with nurturing self-care.
-Support the water element and counteract the emotion of fear, by repeating a phrase of care towards yourself like “may I be well” or use a guided metta meditation to get started.
+Support the water element and counteract the emotion of fear by repeating a phrase of care towards yourself, such as “may I be well,” or by using a guided metta meditation to get started.

 Anger || The Liver and Gallbladder